r3c/creep/README.md

 tracking mechanism depends on the type of directory used, for exemple Creep uses revision hashes when deploying from a Git repository.

 Installing
 ----------

+You will need an environment with Python 3 (>= 3.6) before installing Creep.

-You can install Creep using either pip or manual install from sources.
-If you choose to use pip, just type the following:
+Creep can be installed using either PIP or manual install from sources.
+If you choose to use PIP, just type the following:

-	$ pip install creep
+	$ pip3 install creep
 	$ creep -h # display help to ensure install worked properly

 If you prefer manual install checkout the Git repository anywhere you want.
 Then